Released: 6 August 1965 (UK), 13 August 1965 (US)

 In the studio

-The Beatles completed the song during the fifth recording session for Help!, on 19 February 1965.
-They began by recording just two takes of the backing track, the first of which was a false start.
+The Beatles began the song during the fifth recording session for Help!, on 19 February 1965.
+They recorded just two takes of the backing track, the first of which was a false start, with Lennon’s Gretsch rhythm guitar, Paul McCartney‘s bass guitar and Ringo Starr‘s drums recorded onto track one of the tape.